ArnaudBrousseau/arnaudbrousseau.com/content/notes/lightning-network-aha-moments.md

 after off-chain settlement is done?
 </summary>
-You may have noticed an incentive problem in the previous example: why would C not broadcast the HTLC on-chain _after_ the channel balance is updated?
+You may have noticed an incentive problem in the previous example: why would C not broadcast the HTLC on-chain <em>after</em> the channel balance is updated?
 After all, C has the pre-image so why not take the money twice?
 Once from the off-chain settlement through B's balance update, the second on-chain with the HTLC broadcast!